Sincheon (Daegu): Ecology

-The Sincheon is habitat to a large population of birds, including mallard ducks as well as gray herons and little egrets.
+The Sincheon is habitat to a large population of birds, including mallards as well as gray herons and little egrets.
 In addition, it is the habitat for the Eurasian river otter, Lutra lutra.
 The herons, egrets and otters all feed on the abundant population of fish.

+Course

+From 1994 to 1997, pumps were installed at the Sincheon Wastewater Treatment Plant next to Mutaegyo Bridge to supply 50,000 tons of water per day, including water drawn from the Geumho River, to Sangdonggyo Bridge upstream through a 9.1 km water pipeline.
+Seoul's Cheonggyecheon also benchmarked this method and restored the stream by drawing water from the Han River at the downstream pumping station and sending clean water upstream through the water pipeline.

+Crossings

+The bridges cross the Sincheon in Daegu.
+They are: